Zulker-Nien/teebay/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Packages Used for this project are:
+## Dependencies Used for this project are:

-### GraphQl `npm i graphql`

-### MobX `npm i mobx`
+# Material UI

+# GraphQl

+# Apollo Client

+# MobX

-### MobX React Lite `npm i mobx-react-lite`
+# MobX React Lite

-### React-hook-form `npm i react-hook-form`
+# React-hook-form

-### React Router `npm i react-router-dom`
+# React Router

-### React Toastify `npm i react-toastify`
+# React Toastify

-This code sets up a React application with an index.ts which is wrapped with:
+# Sass

+The entry point is wrapped with Apollo Client and Browser router.
-## 1. Apollo Client
+The Apollo Client receives a client information property from

-The ApolloProvider component is used to provide the Apollo client instance to the application, which is used for data fetching and caching.

-## 2. React Router

-It imports the BrowserRouter component from the "react-router-dom" library for routing.
+#ApolloClient.tsx
+stored in the src folder